 There are a few ways you can do this, all of them nice and simple.

-If the tracked changes are presented in balloons to the right of the document, you can accept or reject an individual change by right clicking on the balloon and selecting either Accept Change or Reject Change.
+You can accept or reject an individual change by right clicking on the change (either the red inserted text or the deleted text at the side of the document) and selecting either Accept Change or Reject Change.

 Alternatively, you can navigate through the tracked changes using the Previous and Next buttons under the Review tab and use the Accept or Reject buttons.
 When you use the Accept or Reject buttons, you’ll automatically be taken to the next change to review.